deklaus/OpenValveControl/README.md

 # OpenValveControl
-Low cost smart control for motorized 3 V floor heating valve actuators (like HmIP VdMOT and others) with web interface.

-# OpenValveControl
 Low cost smart control for motorized 3 V floor heating valve actuators (like HmIP VdMOT and others) with web interface.<br>
 All components are low cost and pluggable.